 Here's our guide on how to stage your home and how it could help land a quicker sale.

 'Staging' means presenting your home in the best possible light.
 In some cases, it merely means a little decluttering or moving things around.
 In other cases, people go to greater lengths, from changing room colours to renting furniture.
-For properties at the higher luxury end of the market, you can hire a professional who'll make the most of your properties best features.
+For luxury London properties at the higher end of the market, you can hire a professional who'll make the most of your properties best features.

 You've probably carefully chosen every aspect of your home, from the colour of the walls to the carpets.
 However, taste is subjective, so it's advisable to get some other opinions.
 As estate agents, we are good at this, as we know what's trending and what buyers are looking for and what might be setting your home back.
 Remember, we hear it from the horse's mouth when we conduct viewings.